Alexander Todd (rugby union): Personal history

 Todd was born in Lewisham in 1873 to Bruce Beveridge Todd, a wine merchant from Forest Hill, and Phoebe Brooker.
 He was educated at Mill Hill School before matriculating to Caius College in 1892.
 While at Cambridge he was initiated into Isaac Newton University Lodge.
 He received his BA in 1892 and after leaving university he joined the British Army, and saw action in the Second Boer War with both Roberts' Horse and Carrington's Horse.
 He rose to the rank of squadron leader during the campaign and was wounded in action.
-After the war had ended, he transferred to a militia regiment and was appointed captain in the 4th Battalion the Norfolk Regiment on 6 September 1902.
+After the war had ended, he transferred to a militia regiment and was appointed captain in the 4th (2nd Norfolk Militia) Battalion, Norfolk Regiment on 6 September 1902.

 On his return to Britain he set up in business in London, and on 2 December 1902 he married Alice Mary Crean, sister of Thomas Crean with whom Todd toured South Africa in 1896.

 In 1914 he joined the special Reserve Battalion of the Norfolk Regiment and reached the rank of captain whilst serving in France during the First World War.
 In 1915, Todd was part of the British assault on Hill 60 at Ypres Salient.
 He was seriously wounded during the action and died of his injuries on 21 April.
 His remains are buried at Poperinge Old Military Cemetery.

 Mistakenly, Captain Todd is also remembered and named on the Menin Gate which is where soldiers without a known grave are commemorated.